George H. Brown (North Carolina judge): Career

 Brown declined the nomination for reelection in 1920 because his health declined after he had influenza in 1918.
 He retired from the bench at the end of his term on December 31, 1920.
 Brown was succeeded by Walter P. Stacy.
 His rulings are in volumes 137 through 180 of the North Carolina Reports – Supreme Court of North Carolina.

 Although Brown did not return to the practice of law after retiring from the bench, he qualified as a special or emergency judge for the Superior Court in 1921, presiding in various courts in North Carolina when asked by the governor.
 He also successfully assisted the North Carolina Attorney General when North Carolina was sued by the five leading railroads in Federal District Court and the Supreme Court of the United States.
-In Mach 1925, he spent two weeks as a special or emergency judge in Henderson County.
+In March 1925, he spent two weeks as a special or emergency judge in Henderson County.
 This was followed by a term in Beaufort County in November 1925, his final time on the bench.